chinmoy12c/autopsy/README.md

 ## Using the production server

-The configuration file for Autopsy is located at `nginx/conf/nginx.conf`, which specifies the port number for the application, the location of the nginx logs, and the website's certificate (`ssl_certificate` and `ssl_certificate_key`), among other things.
+The configuration file for Autopsy is located at `nginx/conf/nginx.conf`, which specifies the port number for the application (by default 9001), the location of the nginx logs, and the website's certificate (`ssl_certificate` and `ssl_certificate_key`), among other things.
 Autopsy allows users to input their CEC credentials to access core dumps online and SCP files, so certificates should be used.
+You may have to modify the configuration file to point at the correct certificates.

 ## Running Autopsy